8 Plumbing Tips for New Homeowners

 - Water stains on the ceilings and walls

-- Strong musty odors
+- Lasting musty odors

-6. Get a Basic Plumbing Emergency Kit
+6. Stock a Basic Plumbing Emergency Kit

-Despite what you may think, chemical drain openers shouldn't go in a plumbing emergency kit.
-These caustic cleaners can harm your pipes if used frequently.
-In addition, they only offer a temporary solution at best.
+Despite what you may think, chemical drain openers don’t belong in a plumbing emergency kit.
+These potent cleaners can damage your pipes if used over and over.
+Plus, they only offer a temporary solution at best.
+A better alternative is to have non-chemical supplies close by the next time you have a plumbing emergency.
+These include:-

 - Flange plunger for clogged toilets